Reimagining Humanitarian Technology Design

 📍 Crisis in the Anthropocene: Rethinking Connection and Agency for Development 28–30 June 2023, University of Reading (UK)

-An investigation into the development of emerging technology for humanitarian action and development assistance [in revision]
+An investigation into the development of emerging technology for humanitarian action and development assistance [in press]

-Open bookResearch paper submitted to the Journal of Information Technology for Development
+Open bookResearch paper submitted to the Journal of Information Technology for Development.
+Pre-print available: https://aisel.aisnet.org/itd/vol32/iss1/14/

 Let’s Connect!